opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/networking_secgroup_v2.md

 }
 ```

-## Argument Reference

-The following arguments are supported:

-* `name` - (Required) A unique name for the security group.

-* `description` - (Optional) A unique name for the security group.

-* `tenant_id` - (Optional) The owner of the security group.
-Required if admin
-    wants to create a port for another tenant.
-Changing this creates a new
-    security group.

-* `delete_default_rules` - (Optional) Whether or not to delete the default
-    egress security rules.
-This is `false` by default.
-See the below note
-    for more information.

-## Attributes Reference

-The following attributes are exported:

-* `name` - See Argument Reference above.
-* `description` - See Argument Reference above.
-* `tenant_id` - See Argument Reference above.

 ## Default Security Group Rules

 In most cases, OpenTelekomCloud will create some egress security group rules for each